-As a Registered Music Therapist Shari will work together with you, as well as your loved ones and those working with you, how we can tailor music therapy to meet your non-musical goals.
+As a Registered Music Therapist Shari will work together with you, as well as your loved ones and those working with you, about how we can tailor music therapy to meet your non-musical goals.

-Who might benefit from music therapy?
+Who might benefit from Music Therapy?

 Children Young People Adults Older Adults

 People of any age living with an identified need which might be addressed through the therapeutic use of music by a registered music therapist.

 It is about building on your strengths and interest, connecting particular music with what you need, developing a supportive, therapeutic relationship.
 As a registered music therapist Shari has specialist, Masters level training and knowledge of best practice and research that enables her to appropriately select and use music and musical instruments to facilitate positive change and address non-musical goals: physical, social and communication, cognitive and/or emotional, as well as general wellbeing and quality of life.